Cardi B Reveals She Missed Baby Kulture's First Two Steps: ''I Can't Take It''

 Cardi B's baby girl is growing up so fast!

 The "Money" singer shared the sweet and exciting news that her and Offset's 1-year-old daughter took her first two steps.
-However, the Bronx-born rapper revealed that she missed Kulture's milestone.
+However, the Bronx-born rapper revealed that she sadly missed Kulture's big moment.

 "So, I'm doing a meet and greet, right?
 And Hennessy calls me with Kulture, and I'm like, 'I'm doing a meet and greet right now, I'ma call you guys right back,'" Cardi began her Instagram Story.
 "Then Offset calls me and I'm like, 'I'm doing a meet and greet babe, call Hennessey, though she's with Kulture.'"